adamtornhill/code-maat/README.md

 And, of course, you wouldn't use this data for any performance evaluation; it wouldn't serve well (in case anything should be rewarded it would be a net deletion of code - there's too much of it in the world).

+### Churn by entity

+The pre-release churn of a module is a good predictor of its number of post-release defects.
+Such an analysis is supported in Code Maat by the `-a entity-churn` option.

+Note: Some research suggests that relative churn measures are better, while others don't find any significant differences.
+The metrics calculated by Code Maat are absolute for now because it's easier to calculate.
+I'm likely to include support for relative churn too.

 ### Intermediate results

 Code Maat supports an `identity` analysis.
 By using this switch, Code Maat will output the intermediate parse result of the raw VCS file.
 This can be useful either as a debug aid or as input to other tools.